 If your electric guitar is sounding much quieter than it should, the problem may not lie in your guitar at all.
 In some cases, the problem could be that your equipment is not working as it should.

 A broken amp is usually somewhat easy to identify.
 Firstly, you should check to see if your amp will turn on.
 If it won’t turn on, this is the first sign that something is wrong with your amp.
 Be sure to check and make sure you have plugged in the amp before attempting to turn it on.

 If your amp turns on but doesn’t amplify your guitar as it should, there could be a broken tube inside.
 However, before jumping to any hasty conclusions, you should make sure your lead (the chord connecting your guitar to the amp) is functional.
 Switching out your lead for a new one is an excellent way to test for a faulty lead.

 If you’ve tested the power and the lead, and the amplifier still isn’t working correctly, there could be an internal problem within the amp.
 Possible internal problems include broken tubes, interrupted circuits, or inadequate voltage.
 If this is the case, it’s best to take a broken amp to a professional to identify and fix the problem.

-There are a variety of reasons that your bass guitar sounds quieter than you expected.
+There are a variety of reasons that your bass guitar sounds quieter than you expected (relevant article: 7 Reasons Why You Seem To Always Want a New Guitar).
 Factors like instrument structure, sound mixing, frequency, and amplifying equipment all affect the volume of a bass guitar.

 Solid-body electric bass guitars are fundamentally quieter than acoustic guitars.
 Still, with proper use of equipment and sound mixing, you can bring out the sound of your bass.